aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 You can create `State` as following.
 In `onEnter` of a detector model's initial state, at least one reference of input via `condition` is needed.
-And if the `condition` is evaluated to `TRUE`, the detector instance are created.
+And if messages is put to the input, the detector instance are created regardless of the evaluation result of the `condition`.
 You can set the reference of input with `iotevents.Expression.currentInput()` or `iotevents.Expression.inputAttribute()` as following.
 In other states, `onEnter` is optional.